-Following her initial suspension, many people pointed out the cruel irony of a Black athlete being suspended for marijuana specifically, since Black people and people of color have long been disproportionately targeted and criminalized in this country’s immoral War on Drugs.
+Following her initial suspension, many people pointed out the cruel irony of a Black athlete being suspended for marijuana specifically, since Black people and people of colour have long been disproportionately targeted and criminalised in the immoral War on Drugs.
 But Richardson isn’t the only Black athlete to face backlash this year.
-Also in June, hammer thrower Gwen Berry was criticized for protesting the national anthem during the U.S. Olympic trials.
+Also in June, hammer thrower Gwen Berry was criticised for protesting the national anthem during the U.S. Olympic trials.
 While her protest didn't result in any punitive action, the IOC said such demonstrations would be banned at the Olympics on the medals podium, on the field, and at the opening and closing ceremonies.

 More recently, during the 2016 Games in Rio, Simone Manuel became the first African-American to win a gold medal at an individual Olympic swimming event, but the San Jose Mercury News framed her win as "Olympics: Michael Phelps shares historic night with African-American."
 (The paper later issued an apology and changed the headline online.)
 The same year, the Philadelphia Daily News mistakenly printed a photo of gymnast Simone Biles with a story about Gabby Douglas, when reporting on the negative comments Douglas received about her appearance at the games.